eldoy/susana/README.md

 ### Installation
 Susana can be cloned directly from here or installed using rubygems.
+You need ruby, mongodb and optionally graphicsmagick to run the default application.

 Read the [susana gem README](https://github.com/fugroup/susana/blob/master/gem/README.md) to install Susana.